-pgEd is working with writers and producers of the television and movie industry through Hollywood, Health & Society at the USC Annenberg Norman Lear Center and the Science & Entertainment Exchange of the National Academy of Sciences.
-Here are examples of pgEd’s work to bring accurate and engaging information about genetics to a broader audience:
+pgEd is working with writers and producers of the film and television industry through Hollywood, Health & Society at the USC Annenberg Norman Lear Center and the Science & Entertainment Exchange of the National Academy of Sciences.
+Here are examples of pgEd’s work to bring conversaions about genetics to a broader audience:

 Hollywood, Health & Society

 pgEd has consulted on television shows including Grey’s Anatomy, Elementary, Perception, Blink, Starcrossed, The Following, Lucky 7, The Wolf Man, Make Your Mark, The 100, Switched at Birth, and How to Get Away with Murder.

 Our work on Grey’s Anatomy is highlighted in the following: